Center for Concussion Education and Research at Chestnut Hill College

 Current or planned Center Initiatives include the development of versions of the PCEP to be used with high school and youth athletes as well as military service personnel.
 Research studies examining international perspectives on concussion awareness, education and reporting as well as concussion knowledge and attitudes of parents and coaches in the United States are either planned or underway.

-Please watch the video below for a discussion about the development of Center for Concussion Education and Research of Chestnut Hill College.
+Please watch the video below for a discussion about the development of the Center for Concussion Education and Research of Chestnut Hill College.